 The average New Yorker is taxed at a rate of 1.23% for property, a maximum of 8.82% for income and up to 4.00% for sales.
 Compared to the national averages New York earns a score of poor 👎 for property taxes, poor 👎 for income taxes and average for combined local and state sales tax.
 Quick links to regions of New York with predicted increasing and decreasing valuations.

 Review the Geographical, Political and Spiritual Attributes of New York

 Daily state facts: New York state is home to many universities and colleges.
-Among these are New York University, Columbia University, Rensselaer Polytechnic Institude and Vassar College.
+Among these are Cornell, Syracuse, Baruch College and the University of Rochester.

 According to the Bureau of Labor Statistics, NewYork employment in August 2020 was 9,493,609, unemployment was 1,186,881 or 12.5% of total jobs.